JimmyPerez1/Quiz-Game/README.md

-# The Quiz Room: A Nostalgic Classroom Quiz
+# Quizzzel: A Nostalgic Classroom Quiz

 The Quiz Room is a lighthearted, classroom-themed multiple-choice quiz game designed to bring a little nostalgia to your screen.
 With a lined paper background and simple answer selections, the goal is to test your knowledge (and maybe your memory) in a relaxed and familiar setting.